-On American Trail, visitors will explore and marel at the biodiversity of the Americas—including an up-close look into the lives, behaviors and interactions of some remarkable animals.
-Brown pelicans, seals, and sea lions will be on exhibit together, echoing a coastal scene from California.
+On American Trail, visitors will explore and marvel at the biodiversity of the Americas—including an up-close look into the lives, behaviors and interactions of some remarkable animals.
+Brown pelicans, and sea lions will be on exhibit together, echoing a coastal scene from California.
 Other animals, such as the gray wolves, will be surrounded by native trees and plants that immerse visitors in North American’s wilderness.

-The majority of American Trail species are American succss stories, having survived major conservation threats.
+The majority of American Trail species are American success stories, having survived major conservation threats.
 The bald eagle, North American beaver, brown pelican, and the gray wolf have all been or are currently listed as endangered on the Endangered Speccies List.
 Conservation efforts—including efforts made by the National Zoo—have helped their populations recover and thrive.
 But these species remain vulnerable to extinction.

 Biodiversity is one of North America’s greatest treasures, and many of American Trail’s animals are considered to be “gems” at the National Zoo.
 Eight animals on American Trail were rescued from the wild and live here because they would no longer survive in their natural habitats.
 (In contrast, most animals in the Zoo’s collection were born in human care.)